Maryland Estate & Trust Tax Returns: What Every Executor in Frederick County Needs to Know

 Farm and Agricultural Property

 Given Frederick County's agricultural heritage, many estates include farmland.
 Maryland offers special use valuation for agricultural property, which can substantially reduce estate tax liability when properly applied.
+This is an area where local expertise makes a real difference.

 Trust Administration Throughout the Year